Home

 WARNING FROM RADIOCOMMUNICATIONS AGENCY REGARDING DJ COMPETITIONS

-The Agency has learnt that a licenced broadcasting station is running a competition to recruit DJ’s from pirate radio stations.
+The Agency has learnt that a licensed broadcasting station is running a competition to recruit DJ’s from pirate radio stations.

 The economic value of the UK radio industry is worth £20 billion at 2000 prices.
 The Agency is responsible for ensuring that this vital national asset is not threatened by misuse of the radio spectrum.
 The greatest threat comes from unlicenced broadcasters who operate with total disregard for authorised radio users.